Anthony Ray Hinton: Arrest, prosecution, and conviction

 Number two, a white man gonna say you shot him.

 Number three, you're gonna have a white district attorney.

 Number four, you're gonna have a white judge.

 And number five, you're gonna have an all-white jury."

 Hinton's public defense attorney did not provide adequate counsel.

-Upon meeting Hinton, he said, "Listen, all y'all always doing something and saying you're innocent."
+According to Hinton, upon meeting Hinton, he said, "Listen, all y'all always doing something and saying you're innocent."
 The credibility of his ballistics expert - the only one the attorney thought he could hire with the funds available - was discredited by the prosecutor due to the expert's physical limitations and lack of experience.
 The jury disregarded the testimony of Hinton's boss, who testified that he was at work during the time of the crimes.

-The prosecution's only evidence at the trial was a statement that ballistics tests showed four crime scene bullets matched Hinton's mother's gun, which was discovered at her house during the investigation.
-No fingerprints or eyewitness testimony were introduced.
+A key piece of evidence at the trial was a statement that ballistics tests showed four crime scene bullets matched Hinton's mother's gun, which was discovered at her house during the investigation.
 Hinton was convicted of each of the two murders and sentenced to death.

 In June 1988, the unanimous Alabama Court of Criminal Appeals affirmed Hinton's conviction and death sentence.
 In June 1989, that judgment was affirmed by the unanimous Supreme Court of Alabama.

 Death row

-Hinton was sent to death row in Holman Correctional Facility, where he was held in solitary confinement over nearly three decades.
+Hinton was sent to death row in Holman Correctional Facility, where he was held in solitary confinement nearly three decades.
 During his decades in prison, he was supported by his mother's faith in his innocence, as well as that of longtime friend Lester Bailey, who visited him weekly.
-Hinton's mother died while he was still imprisoned (in 2002).
+Mrs. Buhlar Hinton—Anthony's mother—died in 2002, while her then-46-year-old son was still sitting on death row.

 While on death row, Hinton spent much of his time reading.
 He organized a book club that was allowed to meet in the prison's law library.
 Among the authors whom the prisoners read and discussed were James Baldwin and Harper Lee.
 After a few years, the club grew as the news spread quickly in the prison that reading was a good escape.
 However, the number of members also gradually became smaller when book club members were executed.
 A total of 54 men walked past Hinton's cell on their way to execution.
-Hinton would smell burning flesh from the electric chair, also called Yellow Mama, because it was close to his cell.
+Hinton would smell burning flesh from the electric chair, nicknamed Yellow Mama, because it was close to his cell.
 Finally, Hinton was the last original book club member left on death row.